Do You Need a Broker to Trade Cryptocurrencies?

 There are several advantages of a cryptocurrency broker.
 First and foremost, the main advantage is the easy setup.
 Solo crypto trading is often associated with technical issues relating to the blockchain.
 Because a broker already has an established system, the technical issues are more avoidable.
 Also, a cryptocurrency broker lets you conduct leveraging, which is a type of trading that allows you to borrow funds to increase your position.

 A cryptocurrency broker has more advanced technical instruments (such as a downloadable platform, mobile app, website, etc.) than someone who is doing it on their own.
-The crypto trading is faster, and you may also find that, when you use an established system, the price of the crypto is fairer.
+Crypto trading is faster, and you may also find that, when you use an established system, the price of the crypto is fairer.

 Disadvantages of a Cryptocurrency Broker

 Crypto brokers have their disadvantages.
 The main downsides to a crypto broker are fees and commissions.
 When you’re trading on your own, you don’t have to pay commission to anyone.
 A broker will likely charge commission, so you have to weigh the advantages listed above against the costs of such fees.
-Additionally, an unreputable crypto broker could cause you to lose money.
+Additionally, a crypto broker that is not reputable or regulated could cause you to lose money.

 The short answer is yes.
-Cryptocurrency trading is risky because the currency itself is so volatile.
-The currency is speculative and high-risk, and it’s not uncommon for the value to plummet hundreds of dollars at the drop of a hat.
+Cryptocurrency trading is risky because the currencies themselves are usually very volatile.
+It’s not uncommon for the value to plummet hundreds of dollars at the drop of a hat.
 It’s also not uncommon for it to suddenly skyrocket in value.

 Also, another major risk is crypto cybercrime.
 There is little to no regulation of this trading field, and cryptocurrency is not backed by the government.
 It doesn’t go through a bank, nor will the SEC reimburse you if you lose all your money.
 Crypto-related cybercrime ranges from mishandling private information to hackers raiding and depleting users’ cryptocurrency accounts.

-Only some countries (such as the UK and its Financial Conduct Authority) require that cryptocurrency brokers be regulated.
-However, there are warning signs of an unscrupulous or untrustworthy broker.
+While most countries do inforce regulations, it is still important to remain vigilant of the warning signs of an unscrupulous or untrustworthy broker.
 Spotting these warning signs is key to avoiding being a victim.
 Such signs include non-existent services and products, unrealistic promises, questionable marketing practices, and anonymous identities of brokers.

 Cryptocurrency brokers make money by charging fees and commissions on the transactions they conduct.
 Cryptocurrency is new enough that many brokers are able to charge higher fees than they would for other, non-crypto products.